OttoHao/node-cpp-integration/README.md

 The `binding.gyp` file

-A binding.gyp file describes the configuration to build your module, in a JSON-like format.
+- a binding.gyp file describes the configuration to build your module, in a JSON-like format.
 This file gets placed in the root of your package, alongside package.json.

 Commands
 | **Command**   | **Description**